MiriNajme/PM4Moodle/SETUP.md

 ### 3. Create and Activate a Virtual Environment

-In your terminal go to your `backend/` folder by the command:
+In your terminal or powershell go to your `backend/` folder with the command:

 ```bash
 cd backend